gnmathur/saarekaam/README.md

 2. Tasks are provided to the scheduler as a jar file at startup
 3. Identifying long-running tasks and terminating them after a configurable timeout

+### Implementation details
+#### Task
+The following task types are supported:
+##### Cancellable task
+A cancellable task is a task that can be cancelled by the scheduler.
+The task is expected to implement the `CancellableTask` interface.
+The interface has a single method `cancel()`.
+The task is expected to implement the `cancel()` method to gracefully terminate the task.
+The task is expected to check for the `isCancelled()` method periodically and terminate itself if the method returns `true`.
+The `isCancelled()` method is provided by the scheduler.
+The scheduler will call the `cancel()` method if the task is running for longer than the configured timeout.

+##### Non-cancellable task
+A non-cancellable task is a task that cannot be cancelled by the scheduler.
+The task is expected to implement the `NonCancellableTask` interface.
+The interface has a single method `run()`.

+Its highly recommended that the tasks implement the `CancellableTask` interface.
+The scheduler will terminate the tasks that are running for longer than the configured timeout.
+The cancellable type offers the task a handy API to check if the task has been cancelled and terminate itself gracefully.
+This allows it to be a _better citizen_ in the scheduler ecosystem.

+Note that the scheduler will try to terminate the UnCancellable tasks as well if they are running for longer than the configured timeout.
+However, since the task does not implement the `CancellableTask` interface, the task will receive no notification from the scheduler.
+The task will be terminated abruptly in case it was sleeping or waiting for some other task to complete.
+This can lead to data corruption or other undesirable side effects.
+Hence, it is highly recommended that the tasks implement the `CancellableTask` interface and check for the `isCancelled()` method periodically.

 ## Running the scheduler
 ### Prerequisites
 1. Java 17